Crash Metrics Comparisons And Gold Ain't A Hold

 |0.49

 In fact, the intensity (for the S&P 500) so far is almost double that experienced in the October 1987 episode.
-For the S&P 500, the average loss per day for previous crashes since 1966 was 0.33% and for the NASDAQ since 1987, 0.49%.
-But in the present episode, the to-date-losses for both indexes are averaging 1.67% per day.
+For the S&P 500, the average loss per day for previous crashes since 1966 was 0.33%, and for the NASDAQ, since 1987, 0.49%.
+But, in the present episode, the to-date-losses for both indexes are averaging 1.67% per day.

 Gold and the Family Jewels Theory

-It’s long been a matter of myth and faith among those obsessed with gold that it serves as a store of value and preserves its value as a haven in rough times.
+It's long been a matter of myth and faith among those obsessed with gold that it serves as a store of value and preserves its value as a haven in rough times.
 That is usually correct in times of inflation and/or a weakening dollar.
-But in my opinion, this doesn’t compute in a time of deflation, the condition and vector in which the markets are currently immersed.
+But, in my opinion, this doesn't compute in a time of deflation, the condition and vector in which the markets are currently immersed.

-As also covered in FMBC 2, gold is not a safe haven in crashes because of what I’ve called the “family jewel theory.”
-Think of it in this way: When your hedge fund is about to blow up and you are receiving constant pressure for fund redemption, and when your friendly broker frantically emails to inform that your portfolio has been margin-called, what do many if not most people do?
+As also covered in FMBC 2, gold is not a safe haven in crashes because of what I've called the "family jewel theory."
+Think of it in this way: When your hedge fund is about to blow up and you are receiving constant pressure for fund redemption, and when your friendly broker frantically emails to inform that your portfolio has been margin-called, what do many, if not most, people do?

 Well, many such investment managers own what are believed to be never-sell "conservative" and "quality" securities and assets that are positioned to be held for the long term and are in effect the equivalent of the family jewels.

 Yet, when the brokerage and bank margin-call and redemption guys are shouting and demanding, if you want to stay in business and live to play another day, you then must liquidate something.
-And in a vicious bear episode, the speculative junkier names don’t get a bid and the only somethings that can be liquidated with a modicum of discount are the family jewels, aka, things like gold.
+And, in a vicious bear episode, the speculative junkier names don't get a bid, and the only somethings that can be liquidated with a modicum of discount are the family jewels, aka, things like gold.

 Conclusion

-In a acute bear market of this kind, there’s no place to hide as on the downside correlations of index components and ETFs often closely approach 1.0 and gold will not necessarily preserve capital even though it might turn out to be the best of the worst in terms of its staying-alive potential.
+In an acute bear market of this kind, there's no place to hide as, on the downside, correlations of index components and ETFs often closely approach 1.0, and gold will not necessarily preserve capital, even though it might turn out to be the best of the worst in terms of its staying-alive potential.

 Also, do not be surprised that sharp rallies are soon likely to occur.